 - Uniforms or specified types of clothing needed during job search, training participation, or employment, including personal protection devices; - Food assistance, if the participant is not eligible for other non-WIOA resources, i.e. Food Stamps, MOCA, Salvation Army, or when food pantry services are not available.
 Participants should be referred to the Family Support Division or assisted with submitting an application for Food Stamp benefits.
 For participants requesting assistance with the cost of on-campus meal plans, any PELL grants or other financial aid should be applied to those costs first.
-With the exception of extenuating circumstances, food assistance should typically be a one-time benefit. - Interview clothing, hygiene supplies and hair cut/style when assessed necessary. - Assistance with books, fees, school supplies, and other necessary items for postsecondary education; - Linkages to community services; - Assistance with educational testing; - Legal-aid services; - Referrals to health care;

-- ADA accommodations to assist participants who have disabilities and are ineligible for assistance through accommodation resources listed on https://jobs.mo.gov/dwde0#Disability%20Accommodations%20Resources or through Vocational Rehabilitation; and are applicable to training, employment activities and/or job retention.
-In most cases, documentation is required to support each requested accommodation.
-This information is secured in a locked cabinet. - Childcare and Dependent care; assistance is allowed for participants to attend training, work experience, complete job search, or the initial weeks of OJT or unsubsidized employment.
+With the exception of extenuating circumstances, food assistance should typically be a one-time benefit. - Interview clothing, hygiene supplies and hair cut/style when assessed necessary. - Assistance with books, fees, school supplies, and other necessary items for postsecondary education; - Linkages to community services; - Assistance with educational testing; - Legal-aid services; - Referrals to health care; - ADA accommodations to assist participants who have disabilities and are ineligible for assistance through accommodation resources listed on the jobs.mo.gov Equal Opportunity and Disability Accommodations Resources page or through Vocational Rehabilitation, and are applicable to training, employment activities and/or job retention.
+Documentation is required to support each requested accommodation, which will be secured in a locked cabinet. - Childcare and Dependent care; assistance is allowed for participants to attend training, work experience, complete job search, or the initial weeks of OJT or unsubsidized employment.
 The child care provider's weekly rate will be used; minus assistance in that same week paid by other supporting agencies such as FSD childcare payments.
-The weekly rate and amounts received from other agencies, in requested week(s) must be documented by the childcare provider.
+The weekly rate and amounts received from other agencies, in requested week{s} must be documented by the childcare provider.
 If the provider only charges a daily rate for a child, then this rate will need to be documented and explained by the provider that they are charging the customer a daily rate and how the rate is charged based on attendance of the child. - Housing related expenses including a one-time house or rental payment and/or deposit, utility payment, or a deposit to activate service.
-For participants requesting assistance with college on-campus housing, any PELL grants or other financial aid should be applied to those costs first. - Small equipment and/ or tools needed for training and/or employment. - Transportation assistance may be provided to individuals during job search, training participation, and during the initial weeks of employment. - Payments for drug testing, mental evaluations, medical evaluations, exam fees, and other employment or training related fees may be authorized when deemed appropriate and beneficial to the participant's goal attainment. - Emergency Aid: Emergency Aid is a one-time or rare expense paid to allow a customer to continue participating in WIOA activities, such as school, work experience, OJT, etc. If the customer is having extreme financial difficulty, staff should be assisting him/her with needed financial information (development of a budget, credit counseling, debt management, etc.).
+For participants requesting assistance with college on-campus housing, any PELL grants or other financial aid should be applied to those costs first.
+Temporary hotel accommodations may be provided when no other option exists and when it is necessary for successful participation. - Small equipment and/ or tools needed for training and/or employment. - Transportation assistance may be provided to individuals during job search, training participation, and during the initial weeks of employment. - Payments for drug testing, mental evaluations, medical evaluations, exam fees, and other employment or training related fees may be authorized when deemed appropriate and beneficial to the participant's goal attainment. - Emergency Aid: Emergency Aid is a one-time or rare expense paid to allow a customer to continue participating in WIDA activities, such as school, work experience, DJT, etc. If the customer is having extreme financial difficulty, staff should be assisting him/her with needed financial information (development of a budget, credit counseling, debt management, etc.).
 Emergency aid payments must be well documented in Service Notes.
 If there is confidential information, Service Notes should refer to the "hard" file.